Maths at KWPS

 The Intent of our Maths Curriculum

-Our curriculum is designed to be ambitious, inclusive and coherent, with clear progression from EYFS to Year 6.
+At Kirkham & Wesham Primary School, our mathematics curriculum is designed to be ambitious, inclusive and coherent, with clear progression from EYFS to Year 6.
+It ensures that all pupils develop a deep connected understanding of mathematical concepts over time.

 The Implementation of our Maths Curriculum